lucaszhuang1210/Checkers-AI-Agent/README.md

 # Checkers AI Agent

-This project implements an AI agent that plays Checkers using the **Monte Carlo Tree Search (MCTS)** algorithm.
+An AI agent that plays Checkers using the **Monte Carlo Tree Search (MCTS)** algorithm.
 The AI utilizes MCTS to simulate potential game outcomes and select optimal moves.
-The implementation follows the standard MCTS process: selection, expansion, simulation, and backpropagation.
 A UCB-based selection strategy ensures a balance between exploration and exploitation.

+**Performance:**
+This AI consistently outperformed agents built with **basic logic**, **Minimax**, **Minimax with Alpha-Beta Pruning**, and **heuristic-based evaluation**.
+Its adaptive time allocation and simulation-based algorithm led to both higher win rates and more time-efficient gameplay.

 ## Authors